xberesik/ccbda-tutorial/README.md

 ## Lets get started with notebook instance

-You are probably familiar with jupyter noteeboks.
+You are probably familiar with jupyter notebooks.
 If not Jupyter Notebook is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
 It supports many programming languages, including Python, R, Julia, and others, and allows you to combine code, text, and multimedia elements in a single document.

-Pick Amazon SageMaker from services on aws.
-You can ither use Amazon SageMaker Studio or Notebook instance to build your code.
-First, select the option "Notebook instance" from the menu, within which we will create a new jupiter notebook.
+Pick Amazon SageMaker from services on AWS.
+You can either use Amazon SageMaker Studio or Notebook instance to build your code.
+First, select the option "Notebook instance" from the menu, within which we will create a new jupyter notebook.

 1. Click on "Create notebook instance"
 2. Give a notebook a name (e.g StartingWithML)
 3. Select instance type "ml.t2.medium"
-4. Leave other options as defualt and select "create notebook instance"
+4. Leave other options as default and select "create notebook instance"

 It will take some time to launch notebook instances.
 Once it showed status as "InService" you can click on "Open jupyter" option which will launched a new jupyter notebook instance.
 Create new python script by clicking on new->conda_python3.
 You can also use upload button to upload existing files from your computer.
 Play a bit with your fresh notebook before next step.